 - They require a longer time for successful treatment

-- Tongue sores, irritation and problems in speaking may be encountered (Temporary problems)
+- Tongue sores, irritation, and problems in speaking may occur

 - Tooth preservation.
 Unlike dental veneers, which require preparing the teeth before, bonding is done without the preparation consequently preserving the natural tooth enamel.

 - It is an inexpensive dental procedure

-Depending on your condition, bonding can be completed within a single appointment or a day
+- Bonding can be completed within a single appointment

 - Bonding is less stain resistant

 - Bonding materials may chip or break off as it is not as strong as the tooth itself

-- Bonding can be termed as a temporary correction for dental cosmetic issues
+- It is often a temporary correction for dental cosmetic issues

 Invisalign is a new and popular way to align your teeth.
 It involves the use of a series of aligners made specifically for your mouth.
 The treatment time can range from 3 months to a year.
 These invisible, smooth plastic trays are one of the most recommended procedures today and serve as an excellent alternative to traditional braces.
 Many adults choose Invisalign over traditional braces to fix crooked teeth, it is a subtle way to straighten your smile.
 Invisalign aligners can also be removed, so it is easier to keep the teeth clean.